Important

 Clusters can span regions and cloud service providers.
 The total number of nodes in clusters spanning across regions has a specific constraint on a per-project basis.

-Atlas limits the total number of nodes in other regions in one project to a total of 40.
-This total excludes:
+Atlas limits the total number of nodes in other regions in one project to a total of 40, not including:

 Google Cloud regions communicating with each other